rlucente-se-jboss/fdo-aio-demo/README.md

 # fdo-aio-demo
-This demonstrates FIDO Device Onboarding (FDO) using the FDO all-in-one packages on RHEL 9.
-This demonstration will build an ISO installer for an edge device and then leverage the FDO protocol to provision the device with a simple container application and a timer to periodically update the application.
+This demonstrates FIDO Device Onboarding (FDO) using the FDO all-in-one packages on RHEL 8/9.
+This demonstration will build an ISO installer for an edge device and then leverage the FDO protocol to provision the device with the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) application and a timer to periodically check for application updates.
+After FDO provisioning, the edge device will run the application in kiosk mode.
+You'll need an external USB webcam and monitor for this demonstration.

 ## Install a RHEL instance for the FDO server
-Start with a minimal install of RHEL 9.
-Make sure this repository is on your RHEL host using either `git clone` or secure copy (`scp`).
+Start with a minimal install of RHEL 8 or 9.
+Make sure this repository is copied to your RHEL host.
 You'll run two virtual or physical machines.
 If running virtual machines on the same host for this demo, please ensure that there are adequate resources for them.
 My personal laptop has 32 GB of memory and 8 cores (16 hyperthreads) so I allocate the following to the guest VMs:

 * RHEL guest for image-builder, registry, and FDO server: 10 GB, 6 vCPUs
 * Edge RHEL guest: 6 GB, 2 vCPUs